FalloutGhoulBusta/OllamaPal/README.md

 - **Parsing errors** suggest invalid model name format
 - Use the Test Suite to verify registry connectivity

+### Accessibility & Keyboard Navigation Issues
+- **Keyboard shortcuts not working** - Ensure focus is not trapped in an input field (except Ctrl+Enter)
+- **Screen reader not announcing changes** - Check if ARIA live regions are supported in your browser
+- **Focus indicators not visible** - Verify CSS custom properties are supported for the orange outline
+- **Tab navigation skipping elements** - Some elements may have `tabindex="-1"` intentionally for better UX
+- **Keyboard shortcuts help not opening** - Try using the hamburger menu → "⌨️ Keyboard Shortcuts" as alternative
+- **ARIA attributes not working** - Ensure you're using a modern browser with full ARIA support
+- **Focus trapped in modal** - Use Tab/Shift+Tab to navigate within modal, Escape to close

 ### Build Issues
 - Make sure Node.js version is 16 or higher
 - Clear node_modules and reinstall: `rm -rf node_modules && npm install`
 - Check that all dependencies are installed
 - For mobile testing, use browser developer tools to simulate mobile devices
+- For accessibility testing, use browser developer tools accessibility panel or screen reader software

 ## Contributing